Skip to main content

 About Taim

 Taim Ecological Station (Estação Ecológica do Taim) is a federally protected wetland complex in the extreme south of Rio Grande do Sul state, Brazil, near the border with Uruguay.
-Covering approximately 33,935 hectares, the station protects a complex of coastal lagoons, marshes, grasslands, and Atlantic Forest remnants at the southern tip of Brazil's coastal plain.
-Established in 1986, Taim is internationally recognized as a Ramsar Site (Wetland of International Importance) and is a key breeding and wintering area for migratory waterfowl connecting Patagonian, Pampas, and Amazonian flyways.
-The station lies between the Mangueira Lagoon and the Atlantic Ocean, in the municipality of Santa Vitória do Palmar.
+Covering approximately 32,797 hectares following a 2017 expansion, the station protects a complex of coastal lagoons, marshes, grasslands, and Atlantic Forest remnants at the southern tip of Brazil's coastal plain.
+[1] Originally created in 1986 with an area of 10,938 hectares, Taim was significantly expanded by Presidential Decree on June 5, 2017.
+That same year it was designated a Ramsar Site (Wetland of International Importance).
+The station lies on a coastal strip between Lagoa Mirim and the Atlantic Ocean in the municipalities of Rio Grande and Santa Vitória do Palmar, with Lagoa Mangueira and other smaller lagoons forming part of the reserve's lagoonal complex.

 Wildlife Ecosystems

-Taim is one of Brazil's most important waterbird sanctuaries, supporting enormous populations of migratory and resident waterfowl.
-During peak migration, hundreds of thousands of birds use the lagoons and marshes, including white-faced whistling ducks, southern lapwings, roseate spoonbills, maguari storks, and large flocks of migratory shorebirds from North America and Patagonia.
+Taim is one of Brazil's most important waterbird sanctuaries, supporting large populations of migratory and resident waterfowl, with over 250 bird species recorded.
+[1] During peak migration, the lagoons and marshes host white-faced whistling ducks, southern lapwings, roseate spoonbills, maguari storks, and large flocks of migratory shorebirds from North America and Patagonia.
 The station is one of the few nesting sites in Brazil for the coscoroba swan and the black-necked swan.
 Capybaras are abundant, and marsh deer (Blastocerus dichotomus) graze the wetland margins.
-Giant river otters hunt in the lagoons.
+Over 30 mammal species have been recorded.
 Sea turtles — particularly olive ridley and loggerhead turtles — nest on the adjacent Atlantic beaches.

 Flora Ecosystems